May 4, 2020

 Companies have had to review their operating methods in a hurry for several weeks now and have suddenly been forced to start working from home.
 The French Ministry of Labor's statistics department estimates that this applies to 25% of French employees.
 To compare, the figure was 3% in 2017 according to the same source.
 And although May 11th is close, remote working should continue in the coming weeks for the majority or is at least being urged to do so.

-After the first 4 weeks of lockdown, we conducted a qualitative remote study using our tool with remote working employees.
+After the first 4 weeks of lockdown, we conducted a qualitative remote study as a remote user test using our tool with remote working employees.
 How do they spend their day?
 What are the difficulties encountered?
 Here are the main conclusions of the study.

 1. How Are the Days Organized?